Blooym/KikoGuide/CONTRIBUTING.md

 #### Formatting Tips
 - `\n` will act as a new line, you can use `\n\n` to start a new paragraph with a space inbetween.
 - `\t` will act as a tab space.
-- `%%` will show up as a single percent symbol, single percent symbols do not show.

 #### Guide Enums (DutyType, MechanicTypes, DutyDifficulty, etc)
 You can find all internal IDs used for identifying duty data inside of the [Guide Type](KikoGuide/Types/Guide.cs) of the repository or inside of the in-game editor (`/kikoeditor`)